lakshaykun/Keeping-Up-with-the-Winner/README.md

 # Keeping Up with the Winner

-This repository implements the research paper (`[**Keeping Up with the Winner!
-Targeted Advertisement to Communities in Social Networks**](https://arxiv.org/abs/2403.19903)`).
+This repository implements the research paper **Keeping Up with the Winner!
+Targeted Advertisement to Communities in Social Networks** (`[text](https://arxiv.org/abs/2403.19903)`).
 The project includes algorithms for computing critical parameters, running local perturbation search (Algorithm 1), comparing baseline strategies, and provides an interactive Streamlit dashboard for exploration and analysis.

 ## Overview